-In a press conference in 1981, there was a question from a journalist about why Jobs chose the name Apple.
+In a press conference in 1981, there was a question from a journalist about why Steve Jobs chose the name Apple.
 To this question, he answered, ” I love apples and like to eat them.
 But the main idea behind Apple is to bring simplicity to the public in the most sophisticated way possible, and that’s it, nothing else.”
 “The fruit of creation, Apple.
 It was simple but strong. ” Join us in this article as we discuss Apple Logo Evolution – It all Started With a Fruit

 Despite carrying the name Apple, the company’s first logo did not describe the physical shape of an apple.